 I always wear no show socks.

 Veja means “look” in Portuguese-Brazilian, which the founders chose to inspire customers to look beyond the sneakers to how they are made, according to an interview with French founder François Morillion.

 I hope this Veja sneakers review was helpful!
 If you have any questions, feel free to DM me on Instagram.
-I love chatting with you guys!
+I love chatting with you!